Janus Adams

 Janus Adams (born January 11, 1947) is an American journalist, historian, author, talk show host, publisher, producer, and the creator of BackPax children's media.

 Biography

 As a journalist, Adams' radio and TV talk shows aired for ten years, and her syndicated column ran for sixteen years.
 Her master's degree from Mills College in Pan-African Culture was the nation's first graduate degree awarded in Black studies.
 She was NPR's first National Arts Correspondent, and currently hosts The Janus Adams Show on public radio station WJFF-FM.
 She is a frequent television commentator and public speaker.

+At 8, Adams was one of four black children selected to integrate a White school in New York in order to break segregation.